arrizaqu/Angular-Template/readme.md

 - check on github as example source template

 ##Project_1 (template 1)
-	- Intro Form with ng-app and ng-controller
+	- Setting Module and Controller with "ng-app" and "control"
+	- ng-model @All field form and show data form with form Expression.
-	-
+	- submit function with "ng-click"